 All photographs that I have taken on this site are for licensing or purchasing.
 They are taken at various resolutions.
 If you would like to obtain a license for a high resolution photo, or a low resolution version, please contact me at firstname.lastname@example.org.
 You may also purchase a photo.
 If you would like for me to take additional photos of your building, I can arrange to come to your facility and take photographs for reasonable prices.

 This web site is owned and operated by John Roberts, AIA, Texas Registered Architect #12144, recipient of the 2003 John G. Flowers Award presented by the Texas Society of Architects.
 The John G. Flowers Award is given for the best promotion of architecture through the media.
-In 2004, I received the Citation of Merit Award from Historic Fort Worth, Inc. I was elected Chairman of the Board of Directors of Historic Fort Worth, Inc. in January of 2013 and I have been serving on this board since 2002.
-In addition to this, I served as President of the Fort Worth Bicycling Association from 2009 until 2013.
+In 2004, I received the Citation of Merit Award from Historic Fort Worth, Inc. In 2018, the Fort Worth Bicycling Association presented me with the Sandra Tomlinson Community Service Award.
+In 2002, I joined the Board of Historic Fort Worth, Inc. and I am continuing to serve on that board.
+I was elected Chairman of the Board of Directors of Historic Fort Worth, Inc. in January of 2013 and I stepped down from that position in January of 2019.
+I am now chairman of the organizations Public Affairs Committee.
+In addition to this, I served as President of the Fort Worth Bicycling Association in 1999-2000 and from 2009 until 2013.